-Fundamental, value-based investment
+Fundamental, value-based investment research

 Blue Oceans Capital is driven to achieve exceptional results with meaningful purpose through dedication to uncovering truth and applying our understanding of what is known, not what is forecasted.